Imstupidpleasehelp/planetviewer/README.md

 2. auto generate stars in interstellar view X
 3. good navigation ui
 4. generate systems for the stars
-5. orbit animations
+5. orbit animations without it rotating
 6. page transitions
-7. use browser storage to store generated systems
+7. use browser storage to store generated systems or something similar i guess